lgreski/cleaningdata/Codebook.md

 <b>Reference:</b> features_info.txt file from [A Public Domain Dataset for Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+Finally, in the original data, all features were normalized to a range from -1 to 1, per the README.txt file from [A Public Domain Dataset for Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Therefore, each feature \(measurement\) varies from -1 to 1 across the 10,299 rows of the combined X_test.txt and X_train.txt files.

 # Variables in the Course Project Tidy Data Set #
 The following table describes all of the columns in the [tidydata.txt](https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt) file that was created to fulfill the requirements for the *Getting and Cleaning Data* course on Coursera offered during August 2015.
 Variable names in the data set are written using [camelCase notation](https://en.wikipedia.org/wiki/CamelCase) to facilitate ease of reading within R code.
 <table>